 Your bank account information is the number one target of attackers, so be wary of Bank Trojans.
 Attackers disguise Trojans as applications that may seem legitimate to trick users into providing confidential information.
 Bank Trojans access details of your financial accounts like your login details by spoofing a financial institution’s login page.
 Once installed on the client’s computer, the hackers have a backdoor into their computer, which allows access to computer files and systems, so that identity theft and unauthorized financial transactions can take place.

 Ransomware is malware that attackers use to gain access to your mobile device.
 They access important data and encrypt it until a ransom is paid..

 Only until the ransom is paid can the victim get back access to their encrypted files Most often, ransom demands involve payment in Bitcoin.

 Mining these cryptocurrencies takes a lot of processing power, as only the first person to solve the complex mathematical problem will be paid for their efforts in cryptocurrency.
 Those affected will generally notice a marked decrease in their battery life, and also that their computer is running very slowly.

 Mobile Spyware runs in stealth mode and aims to collect your data undetected.It targets data such as your activity and account login information.
 Cybercriminals hide Spyware behind harmless-looking apps in order to avoid detection.

 Malicious adware poses a danger to your mobile devices.
 Threat actors use “malvertising” code to infect the root of your device, forcing the download of malicious adware.

 This also allows attackers to steal data stored in your mobile device.
 This includes log-in information, contacts, and your location.

-While it’s easy to visit websites, mobile malware like drive-by downloads threaten cybersecurity.
-When you open infected websites, the malware will install itself on your device instantly.
+While visiting websites is easy, mobile malware like drive-by downloads threatens cybersecurity.
+When you open infected websites, the malware will instantly install itself on your device.
 These variants can give spyware, adware, and more access to your device.